-The fracture may require monitoring as the fracture may move as the swelling comes down.
-We will also keep a close eye on the fit of any cast put on.
+The fracture or dislocation may require weekly monitoring for displacement as the bones may move as the swelling comes down.
+We will also keep a close eye on the fit of any casts put on.

 We may change the cast to a more fitting full cast once the swelling has come down.
-Once we are happy the fracture is healing and not moving out of place we will set a date for cast removal (Usually 6 weeks from the time it was put on).
+If we are happy the fracture/dislocation is healing and not moving out of place we will set a date for the removal of the cast, splint or shoe.